quachio/gulp-quachio/readme.md

 ## To Do
-- Express, browser-sync integration.
-- Research webpack as alternative for Gulp to improve build speed and optimization.
+- add conditional statements for NODE_ENV
 - add NODE_ENV environment variable to production for [better React performance](https://facebook.github.io/react/blog/2015/10/07/react-v0.14.html#installation).
 - Additional testing.

 ## How to remove React